 - Implement incentives to pay early, such as a settlement discount

-If you have certain customers which continually pay late, remember to adjust your cash flow to line up when you realistically will get the cash from them, so the forecast is as accurate as possible.
+If you have certain customers which continually pay late, remember to adjust your cash flow to line up when you really will get the cash from them, so the cashflow forecast is as accurate as possible.

-- Closing bank balance of the day before the start of your cash flow forecast
+- The closing bank balance of the day before the start of your cash flow forecast

 - A spreadsheet tool to build the forecast in, I would recommend either Google Sheets or Microsoft Excel